Introduction

 2. The Room Matters

-A messy, noisy room changes the experience.
+A messy, noisy room can change the experience.

 3. Ritual Beats Random Use

-Daily use at the same time works better than random use once in a while.
+Every day, use at the same time works better than random use once in a while.

 4. The Best Scent Changes by Need